dotcs/rs-sudoku/Readme.md

     <INPUT>    Sets the file to read the sudoku from
 ```

-In the [`examples`](./examples) folder of this respository a few Sudokus are located that can be use to quickly try out this Rust implementation.
+In the [`examples`][examples-folder] folder of this respository a few Sudokus are located that can be use to quickly try out this Rust implementation.
 Other Sudokus can be used as well.
-The files should match the [same format](./examples/sudoku1.txt) as shown in the examples.
+The files should match the [same format][example-sudoku] as shown in the examples.

 To solve a sudoku run